pramnora/ChatGPT/README.md

 everything they said 'is' true.

 The first thing I told it was to create a 12 x Tables program using QBASIC;
-and, sure enough, the code it automatically spat out was both 'copy and paste' runnable...; with code syntax all correct.
+and, sure enough, the code it automatically spat out was both 'copy and paste' runnable...;
+with code syntax all correct.

+Wow!
+It really would appear that us 'programmers' are no longer needed, anymore;
+as even a 'non-programmer' can make a request to an AI bot...;
+- create a HTML web page
+- create a QBASIC program
+- etc.
+...and, immediately, straight away...the bot will simply do all of the coding for you;
+all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...all done!